Jackie Rae: Biography

 He was born John Arthur Cohen to immigrants in Winnipeg, Manitoba in 1921.
 His father Goodman Cohen was Lithuanian and his mother Nellie (Rae) Cohen was born in Glasgow, Scotland.
-Jackie began performing at the age of three with his brother and sister on the vaudeville circuit in Canada, billed as the "Three Little Rae's of Sunshine".
+Jackie began performing at the age of three with his brother and sister on the vaudeville circuit in Canada, billed as the "Three Little Raes of Sunshine".
 Rae flew Spitfires as a member of the Royal Canadian Air Force during World War II and earned the Distinguished Flying Cross.
 During the 1950s, he was the host of The Jackie Rae Show, a variety show on CBC Television.

 Rae later moved to London where he performed on television for the BBC, ATV and Granada Television.
 He compered the popular show Spot The Tune for two years (1959–1960) with singer Marion Ryan, and was subsequently the host of the first series of The Golden Shot which he presented during 1967.
-He formed a dance band known as the Spitfire Band in 1981 which toured across Canada.
+With Micky Erbe and Laurie Bower, he formed a dance band known as the Spitfire Band in 1981 which toured across Canada.
 In 2002, he was named as a Member of the Order of Canada.

 Songs written by Rae were hits for Donald Peers and Eddy Arnold (Please Don't Go), and Andy Williams (Happy Heart).
 He collaborated with Les Reed on songs performed by Engelbert Humperdinck and Tony Bennett.